thecodepenguin/thecodepenguin.github.io/_posts/2017-09-29-social-networks.md

 All of this child-like feeling of wonder and sense of being able to do everything and nothing without no repercussions whatsoever was made possible by one thing and one thing only.
-Anonimity.
-For the first time in human history we could talk and discuss with our fellow humans in total anonimity.
+Anonymity.
+For the first time in human history we could talk and discuss with our fellow humans in total anonymity.
 It did not matter who you were, what mattered was what you had to say.

 Of course, we used this new opportunity to post pictures of cats and bully our